yalem-a/ckad-notes/08.Security/README.md

       ```
       - every time change is made to ABAC policy kube-apiserver must be restarted.
 This is makes it difficult
   - RBAC
-    - Define a role-> associate permisions to the role->assign users that role
+    - Define a role-> associate permissions to the role->assign users that role
   - Webhook
     - outsources authorization mechanisms like open policy agent
     - authorization decisions are made externally